-Our Proscuitto Wrapped Asparagus recipe features fresh asparagus wrapped in salty prosciutto, along with a bit of savory goat cheese, makes for a flavorful appetizer.
-Presents nicely at a party!
+Our Prosciutto Wrapped Asparagus recipe features fresh asparagus wrapped in salty prosciutto, along with a bit of savory goat cheese.
+This easy recipe definitely makes for a flavorful appetizer, and it presents nicely at a party!
 Originally published way back in 2007, updated in February of 2020.

 Inspiration for Prosciutto Wrapped Asparagus with Goat Cheese

 I originally came up with this recipe for prosciutto wrapped asparagus with goat cheese for a spring tasting menu I put together for a little gathering.

 This recipe is perfect for a spring party!
 There is a lot of flavor packed each bite — vegetable flavor from the asparagus, salty prosciutto and savory goat cheese.